 My greatest sense of accomplishment was my continual use of Spanish.
 I made an effort to talk to locals and improve my language skills, and by the end of the trip, I feel like I grew immensely as a speaker.

-The Community Service Ecuador summer program is directed by Ryanne Fujita-Conrads.
-If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school student travel abroad summer programs, please get in touch!
+The Community Service Ecuador summer program is directed by Lauren McDowell.
+If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our summer student travel programs, please get in touch!

 Washington and Lee University, B.A., Spanish, B.A., Economics